 - Awarded Bachelor of Science in Nursing (BSN) degree from regionally accredited institution.

-- Minimum grade point average of 3.0.
+- Minimum cumulative grade point average of 3.0 across all college transcripts.

 - Three letters of recommendation from individuals who are knowledgeable about the applicant’s ability to complete graduate-level coursework and practice abilities.
 A minimum of 2 of these must be from individuals prepared at or above the Master’s level.
 One must be from an Advanced Practice Registered Nurse or Registered Nurse.